Duet3D/wiki-content/User_manual/RepRapFirmware/RepRapFirmware_overview.md

 * Marlin and Reptier often use **mm/s** for speed values.
 RepRapFirmware uses **mm/min**.
 Be careful when switching between the two.
 To convert from one to the other you will either need to multiply or divide by 60.
 Example 100mm/s = 6000mm/min.

 See also [Adapting an existing printer to Duet](/User_manual/Overview/Adapting)

-# Known firmware issues and limitations

-Version 1.19 firmware used with DuetWebControl 1.19 had the following known issues and limitations:

-* Connecting to the Duet 2 WiFi by name only works if your client device supports mDNS protocol (e.g. Apple Bonjour service).
-Otherwise you have to connect to it by IP address.
-* The Duet 2 Ethernet and Duet 2 Maestro do not yet support mDNS, please connect to the IP address.
-* You cannot change microstepping on the fly during a print, because you must re-home the printer after changing microstepping.
-* The diagnostic LED is not currently used.
-In future it will be used to indicate progress of firmware updates, and for other purposes.

 # Printing over USB connection (Octoprint, Cura, Simplify3D, Etc.)